fab1o/amazon-alert/README.md

 amazon-alert
 ```

-The application will ask you to select a product from the default products list available.
+The application will ask you to select a product = require(the default products list available.

 ### Running the application with a product url